 - Close your startup before it even starts and saves your time and money.

-For example, in your research, you find out that hotel owners aren’t really interested in a mobile app for their business.
-But they are most likely to have a service of a similar type but for websites.
+For example, in your research, similar type but for websites.
 That is not what you want to hear, but it is still good news.
-In a cost of few weeks, you save months of development.
-Moreover, now you may change idea to fit request – make websites, not apps.
+In a cost of few weeks, you savor find out that hotel owners aren’t really interested in a mobile app for their business.
+But they are most likely to have a service of six months of development.
+Moreover, now you may change the idea to fit request – make websites, not apps.

 Test changes you made